WilliamCrownover/Horiseon-accessibility-refactor/README.md

 ## Process

-* Create a repository on Github that will document my refactor of an existing website
+* Created a repository on Github that will document my refactor of an existing website
-* Copy the original website files to my repo
+* Copied the original website files to my repo
-* Clone the repo to my local machine to begin refactoring
+* Cloned the repo to my local machine to begin refactoring
 * Applied semantic elements to html
     * Header
         * Nav